May faces fresh Brexit hurdles despite clearing parliament

 ‘Early days’

-May has promised to listen to ordinary voters buffeted by the winds of globalisation and her personal popularity has been riding high in polls.
+May has promised to listen to ordinary voters buffeted by the winds of globalization and her personal popularity has been riding high in polls.

 But she will be sitting across the table from EU leaders who face nationalist movements in their own countries and fear Britain’s exit may only be the first.